-Students have an opportunity to work on JWH two ways, either by taking History 3530 (History Editing), offered as an independent study every semester, or by taking History 4860 (Internships in Historical Studies).
+Students have two opportunities to work on JWH, either by taking History 3530 (History Editing), offered as an independent study every semester, or by taking History 4860 (Internships in Historical Studies).
 Students unfamiliar with editing work are encouraged to take History 3530; History 4860 requires some experience before applying for the internship.
 Both courses count toward completing the requirements of the Public History minor.

 History 3530: History Editing

 An important part of Public History is the practice of editing historical scholarship and historical documents, posters and exhibits, and online materials.
 This course in History Editing will focus on the practical editing skills required of a public historian in their career.
-It will begin with training in copyediting and preparation of manuscripts according to The Chicago Manual of Style, allow students to gain familiarity with a variety of texts across multiple publishing venues, and then focus on the application of these skills to support the production of a scholarly journal.
-Our History Department is home to The Journal of World History, a quarterly scholarly publication.
+It will begin with training in copyediting and preparation of manuscripts according to The Chicago Manual of Style, allow students to gain familiarity with a variety of texts across multiple publishing venues, and then focus on the application of these skills to support the production of a scholarly journal, Journal of World History.
 This course will provide students a “hands on” experience in managing manuscript submission, the scholarly review process, and copyediting and preparing manuscripts for publication.
-Based on this experience, students will develop a practical skill set for future work as both public historians and editors.
+Based on this experience, students will develop a practical skill set for future work as public historians, archivists, or editors.
 No pre-requisite required.